intel/llvm/sycl/doc/SharedLibraries.md

   out[i] = LibDeviceFunc(i);
 } /* ... */
 ```
-And if user requested per-source device code split, then for this shared library
+If user requested per-source device code split, then for this shared library
 `sycl-post-link` will create two device images and both of them will define
 `LibDeviceFunc` function.
 However `LibDeviceFunc` won't be exported from device
 image that corresponds to source file `B.cpp` and it will be exported only from